cheekychy/Text-Summariser/README.md

 [Amazon Fine Food Reviews](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews) was used as our dataset for all models.
 Due to computational constraints, only around 70000 reviews were used for training and testing.

-With the rise of Deep Learning models, many have sought to implement it in real world scenarios -- Digital assistants, computer vision, fraud detection etc.

 ## Contents
 A total of 4 variations of models were implemented/fine-tuned